geospatialem/world-travels/README.md

 # World Travels
 A way to tell a story of world travels, in map form! :earth_americas:

+## Data notes
+**No photos have been modified from their original version.** However, all have been reduced in size in order to load quickly on desktop, and mobile devices.

 ## Highlights
 ### Alaska
  <img src="photos/alaska/fjords.JPG" width="400" height="250" alt="Alaska Fjords">